He is also a hypoplastic left heart syndrome (HLHS) survivor.

 “It’s been nice to have him as a little boy who can sit and draw,” his mom says.
 “He’s not a rough-and-tumble kid.”

-Single Ventricle Survivorship Program at CHOP
+Single Ventricle Survivorship Clinic at CHOP

 As “single ventricle survivors” get older, doctors are recognizing that, while some do fine, many experience complications, including lung, liver and gastrointestinal diseases.
 Dr. Rychik is an international leader in research, diagnosis and treatment of single ventricle heart defects with a focus on the challenges faced by survivors.
 For Tassos and many others his efforts have great meaning.